CBS Studios: ViacomCBS re-merger; rebranding as CBS Studios

-It was announced on August 13, 2019, that parent company CBS Corporation would reunite with Viacom to form a combined media company and be renamed ViacomCBS (now known as Paramount Global).
+It was announced on August 13, 2019, that parent company CBS Corporation would reunite with Viacom to form a combined media company and be renamed ViacomCBS (now known as Paramount Skydance).
 The merger closed on December 4.
-For the first time in nearly fourteen years, Paramount Global encompasses the Paramount Pictures film studio, the current incarnation of its television division, and CBS's production studio under one umbrella.
+For the first time in nearly fourteen years, Paramount Skydance encompasses the Paramount Pictures film studio, the current incarnation of its television division, and CBS's production studio under one umbrella.

 On October 8, 2020, it was announced that CBS Television Studios had been renamed CBS Studios as part of a unification of branding elements between CBS divisions, citing that use of the word "Television" in the name was antiquated due to its position of producing programming for multiple platforms.

+On December 3, 2025, it was announced that BET Studios would become a label of CBS Studios as part of a series of reorganizations following the merger of Skydance Media and Paramount Global.

+On April 10, 2026, Paramount Skydance announced that Nickelodeon Animation Studio would no longer operate as a separate entity and would become the kids and family animation label of CBS Studios, similar to the reorganization of BET Studios.